HoteaCatalin/escapeMines/README.md

   A turtle must walk through a minefield.
 Write a program (console application) that will read the initial game settings and  one  or more sequences of moves.
   For  each  move sequence, the program will output whether the sequence leads to the success or failure of the little turtle.
-  The program should also handle the scenarios where the turtle doesn’t reach the exit point or doesn’t hit a mine.
+  The program should also handle the scenarios where the turtle doesnâ€™t reach the exit point or doesnâ€™t hit a mine.

   Setup

-    •  The board (or minefield) is a grid of N by M number of tiles.
-    •  The starting position is a tile, represented by a set of zero based co-ordinates (x, y) and the initial direction (i.e.: N, S, W or E).
-    •  The exit point is a tile (x, y)
-    •  The mines are defined as a list of tiles (x, y)
+    â€¢  The board (or minefield) is a grid of N by M number of tiles. â€¢  The starting position is a tile, represented by a set of zero based co-ordinates (x, y) and the initial direction (i.e.: N, S, W or E). â€¢  The exit point is a tile (x, y) â€¢  The mines are defined as a list of tiles (x, y)

    Inputs

    The game settings are to be loaded from a text file, which should follow this format:

-        •  The first line should define the board size
-        •  The second line should contain a list of mines (i.e. list of co-ordinates separated by a space)
-        •  The third line of the file should contain the exit point.
-        •  The fourth line of the file should contain the starting position of the turtle.
-        •  The fifth line to the end of the file should contain a series of moves.
+        â€¢  The first line should define the board size â€¢  The second line should contain a list of mines (i.e. list of co-ordinates separated by a space) â€¢  The third line of the file should contain the exit point. â€¢  The fourth line of the file should contain the starting position of the turtle. â€¢  The fifth line to the end of the file should contain a series of moves.

     Example: